preciofishbone/OmniaDocsG2/working-with-events/administer-event/index.rst

-Administer an Event
+Administer an event
 =======================

-There's a number of actions available for Event Managers.
+There's a number of actions available for event managers.
 These actions are described here.
-An Event Manager is a colleague with Page Editor permissions, that manages the event on a page.
+An event manager is a colleague with Page editor permissions, that manages the event on a page.
 The options are available in Write mode.

-If you need to edit properties for an event, you do that in the Page Properties, see the bottom of this page: :doc:`Creating a new event </working-with-events/creating-new-event/index>`
+If you need to edit properties for an event, you do that in the page properties, see the bottom of this page: :doc:`Creating a new event </working-with-events/creating-new-event/index>`

 Editing registrations
 ***********************